tlindsay42/ArmorPowerShell/docs/cmd_get.rst

 REMARKS
-    To see the examples, type: "get-help Get-ArmorLocation -examples".
+    To see the examples, type: "get-help Get-ArmorDatacenter -examples".
-    For more information, type: "get-help Get-ArmorLocation -detailed".
+    For more information, type: "get-help Get-ArmorDatacenter -detailed".
-    For technical information, type: "get-help Get-ArmorLocation -full".
+    For technical information, type: "get-help Get-ArmorDatacenter -full".
-    For online help, type: "get-help Get-ArmorLocation -online"
+    For online help, type: "get-help Get-ArmorDatacenter -online"

 Get-ArmorUser